 |Home » Products » Hidden Powers and Northern Lights

 Hidden Powers and Northern Lights

 If you arrive earlier in the day, you might consider adding a day tour.
 Weâ€™d be happy to make suggestions based on your interests.
 Dinner this evening is at your leisure.
-Reykjavik offers a multitude of restaurants and/or coffee-houses, making dinner a great way to get better acquainted with Icelandâ€™s capital.
+Reykjavik offers a multitude of restaurants and/or coffee-houses, making dinner a wonderful way to get better acquainted with Icelandâ€™s capital.

-Approximate distance: ca200km / 124miles
+Approximate distance: 185km / 115miles

-Northern Lights Centre - National Park with Geological Wonders â€“ Lively Geysers â€“ Famous Golden Falls
+National Park with Geological Wonders â€“ Lively Geysers â€“ Famous Golden Falls

 Breakfast at your hotel.
 Your guide will meet you in the lobby of the hotel.
 Start your adventure by visiting the fascinating Aurora Reykjavik Northern Lights Centre.
 Youâ€™ll get a great introduction to northern lights, how they are formed and the folklore surrounding them.
-Youâ€™ll also get tips about how to capture northern lights on film and help you with adjusting the settings for this.
+Youâ€™ll also get tips about how to capture northern lights on film.

-Then head onwards to Thingvellir National Park (UNESCO World Heritage site) where the worldâ€™s oldest parliament met for centuries on the shores of Icelandâ€™s largest lake.
+Depart Reykjavik and head onwards to Thingvellir National Park (UNESCO World Heritage site) where the worldâ€™s oldest parliament met for centuries on the shores of Icelandâ€™s largest lake.
 This place makes us Icelanders enormously proud of our heritage.
 You might even have a rare chance to walk between two continents!

-Continue through farmland areas to the geothermal fields of Geysir with bubbling mud pools and the high-spouting Strokkur hot spring.
-Last but not least, visit the dramatic two-tiered Gullfoss waterfall, a spectacular sight in winter when frozen mid-cascade.
+Continue to the geothermal fields of Geysir with bubbling mud pools and the high-spouting Strokkur hot spring.
+Finally, youâ€™ll visit the dramatic two-tiered Gullfoss waterfall, a spectacular sight in winter when frozen mid-cascade.

-You will also visit the town of Laugarvatn.
-The town is built around three hot springs, and the residents have cleverly harnessed the hot springs for heating, greenhouses and even cooking.
-Youāll visit a unique outdoor geothermal bakery at the Laugarvatn Fontana spa where Icelandic rye bread is baked in the hot sands.
-Try some of the freshly baked bread, hot from the ground.
+During the day, you will also visit the town of Laugarvatn.
+The town is built around three hot springs, and the residents have cleverly harnessed the hot springs for power and hot water.
+Youâ€™ll visit a unique outdoor geothermal bakery where sweet Icelandic rye bread is baked in hot sands.
+You can taste some of the freshly baked bread, hot from the ground.
 Itâ€™s especially delicious eaten with Icelandic butter and smoked trout.